shiuintw/LeetCode-Journey/README.md

 # Future

-This update may mark the end of the account `AjiHsu`, and to record my jobs in this account.\
+This update may mark the end of the account `AjiHsu`, and record my jobs in this account.\
 For the following years, I'm going to do all my work on `shiuintw`.